Commands

 or bool

-types.
-Arguments are converted to camel-case, so --first-name
+Arguments are automatically converted to camel case, so --first-name

 becomes $firstName